New Fairfield, Connecticut: Geography

 According to the United States Census Bureau, the town has a total area of 25.1 sqmi, of which 20.5 sqmi is land and 4.6 sqmi, or 18.32%, is water.
 New Fairfield borders Danbury to the south, Brookfield to the southeast, New Milford to the northeast, Sherman to the north, and Patterson, New York to the west.

 There are four lakes in New Fairfield: Candlewood Lake, Squantz Pond, Ball Pond, and Margerie Lake Reservoir.
 Candlewood Lake dominates the eastern side of the town and extends both north and south beyond the town borders.
 Once a summer resort destination, the lake shore within New Fairfield is now mostly populated with many year-round homes.

+Pond Mountain is located in the town.